Metro Boomin: Producer tags

-In hip hop music, producers may choose to mark their work with a producer tag, a catchy shout-out usually placed at the beginning of a song which allows listeners to recognize and appreciate certain producers.
+In hip-hop, producers may choose to mark their work with a producer tag, a catchy shout-out usually placed at the beginning of a song which allows listeners to recognize and appreciate certain producers.
+Metro has been credited for making this technique more compelling on specific tracks.

+His first producer tag was "This beat is so, so Metro" and it was used in songs like "Karate Chop (Remix)", "Ugly" by Soulja Boy and "Chanel Vintage" in 2013–2014.

-One of Boomin's tags, "Metro Boomin want some more, nigga", originates from vocals of the Boomin-produced song "Some More" by Young Thug, and received widespread attention in early 2016.
+One of Metro's more viral tags, "Metro Boomin want some more, nigga", originates from vocals of the Boomin-produced song "Some More" by Young Thug, and received widespread attention in early 2016.

-Metro's most prominent and iconic tag "If Young Metro don't trust you I'm gon' shoot you" is performed by Future.
-The origin of the tag comes from the song "Right Now" by Uncle Murda, also produced by Boomin.
-The tag appeared first in Drake and Future's 2015 song, "Jumpman" from the collaborative mixtape What a Time to Be Alive, and gained widespread attention after its use in the Kanye West song "Father Stretch My Hands, Pt.
+Metro's most prominent and iconic tag, "If Young Metro don't trust you I'm gon' shoot you", is performed by Future.
+The tag originates in the song "Right Now" by Uncle Murda, also produced by Boomin.
+The tag appeared first in Drake and Future's 2015 song, "Jumpman", from the collaborative mixtape What a Time to Be Alive, and gained widespread attention after its use in the Kanye West song "Father Stretch My Hands, Pt.
 1".

-Metro is known for his tag "Young Metro, young Metro, young Metro" spoken by his longtime collaborator Future.
-Boomin' often references "3x" or "Young Metro 3x" as a nod to this signature tag.
+Another well-known tag is "Young Metro, young Metro, young Metro" spoken by his longtime collaborator Future.
+Boomin often references "3x" or "Young Metro 3x" as a nod to this particular tag.

-Another one of Boomin's tags is just "Metro!", originally spoken by Young Thug on his song "Hercules".
-The tag can be most prominently heard at the beginning of the Metro produced song "Mr. Right Now" by 21 Savage and Drake, off the 2020 cut Savage Mode II, as well as appearing various times in Heroes & Villains.
+Another one of Metro's tags is just "Metro!", originally spoken by Young Thug on his song "Hercules".
+The tag can be most prominently heard at the beginning of the Metro-produced song "Mr. Right Now" by 21 Savage and Drake, off the tape Savage Mode II, as well as appearing various times in Heroes & Villains..
+The tag was featured extensively on Metro's soundtrack album Spider-Man: Across the Spider-Verse.
+This tag was also recently used in the "Re-OG" Fortnite lobby music which went viral on social media.

-Boomin's latest tag "Metro in this bitch goin' brazy" can be heard in the track 'More M's' from 21 Savage's and Drake's album Her Loss.
-The tag originated from the track "No Opp Left Behind" from 21 Savage's album Savage Mode II.
+Another one of Metro's tags, "Metro in this bitch goin' brazy", can be heard in the track "More M's" from 21 Savage's and Drake's album Her Loss.
+The tag originated from the track "No Opp Left Behind" from Savage Mode II.

+The latest version of Metro's tag, "Metro!" with the vocals from Playboi Carti, is featured on Carti's latest studio album, MUSIC, on the song "RADAR".